 The data analytics platform was gathering raw data (such as user’s impressions and click-throughs, tariff plans, device models, apps installed and more) from 10+ sources.
-To collect this telemetry data and move it into Apache Kafka, ScienceSoft’s big data consulting team suggested the MQTT protocol.
+To collect this telemetry data and move it into Apache Kafka, ScienceSoft’s big data team suggested the MQTT protocol.

 The team also suggested using Amazon Spot Instances to reduce the costs of AWS computing resources.
 To ensure the analytical system’s scalability, they used AWS Application Load Balancers.

 Apache Kafka acted as a data streaming platform.
 There, the raw data was organized for further offload into the landing zone that was running on Amazon Simple Storage Service.
 For data storage and warehousing, Amazon Redshift was chosen, where the telemetry data from mobile phones running on Android, as well as the information from the Enterprise Resource Planning and the Home Location Register (HLR) was supplied to.

 To enable regular and ad-hoc reporting, ScienceSoft developed ROLAP cubes with 30+ dimensions and 10+ facts.
 For instance, the analytical system measured advertising impressions and click-throughs of a particular user to calculate the reward points earned.
 Another example: based on the increased number of calls to the support, the Customer could expect that the user was likely to be dissatisfied with the service.
 With no measures taken, that could lead to customer churn.